Dynamic Correlation as an Incentive Device: Benchmark model

-The proof of this and all other formal results are in \cref{sec:proofs}.
+The proof of this is standard and is relegated to the Supplementary Appendix.
+The proofs of other statements are in Appendix \ref{sec:proofs} unless specified otherwise.

 Intuitively, the worker obtains his highest PPE payoff when he is accepted as often as possible and exerts effort whenever accepted, with bad outputs probabilistically triggering either temporary or permanent rejections as punishment.
-The ``moral hazard cost'' $c$ measures the minimal such punishment.\footnote{Naturally, this cost is strictly decreasing in the likelihood ratio $(1-q)/(1-p)$ of a bad output conditional on shirking relative to effort, and is strictly increasing in his shirking gain $r$.} His highest PPE payoff is therefore $\max(w-c,0)$, where the maximum operator accounts for the fact that his payoff is nonnegative.
-Any PPE where the worker shirks with positive probability against an accepting client at some history on path does not give him a higher payoff.
-The reason is that for this client to accept, the shirking probability must be less than one, requiring the worker to indifferently mix between exerting effort and shirking, and thus to not benefit from shirking.
-Because effort incentives are dynamic, the worker is willing to exert effort only if the difference between the highest continuation payoff he could get upon a good output, $\max(w-c,0)$, and the lowest counterpart upon a bad output, $0$, is sufficiently large; the proof shows that this difference must be at least $x_\gd$.\footnote{Naturally, $x_\gd$ is lower if the worker is more patient, or when $p$ is higher or $q$ is lower so that a good output is more informative about effort, or when $r$ is smaller so that shirking is less attractive to the worker.} Consequently, if $w-c < x_\gd$, then effort, and in turn acceptance, cannot be motivated, yielding part 1.
+The ``moral hazard cost'' $c$ is the minimal such expected punishment.\footnote{Naturally, this cost is strictly decreasing in the likelihood ratio $(1-q)/(1-p)$ of a bad output conditional on shirking relative to effort, and is strictly increasing in his shirking gain $r$.} His PPE payoff is thus at most $\max(w-c,0)$; the maximum operator accounts for his payoff being nonnegative.
+Any PPE where the worker shirks with positive probability against a client at some history does not give him a higher payoff: for this client to accept, the shirking probability must be less than one, requiring the worker to indifferently mix between exerting effort and shirking, and thus to not benefit from shirking.
+Because effort incentives are dynamic, the worker is willing to exert effort only if the difference between the highest continuation payoff he could get upon a good output, $\max(w-c,0)$, and the lowest counterpart upon a bad output, $0$, is sufficiently large; the proof shows that this difference must be at least $x_\gd$.
+Hence, if $w-c < x_\gd$, then effort and in turn acceptance cannot be motivated, yielding part 1.
+If $w - c \ge x_\gd$ instead, the worker's highest PPE payoff is $w-c$.
+The associated discounted frequency of acceptance is $(w-c)/w$, resulting in the average client's highest PPE payoff $\bar v (w-c)/w$.
+The unique Pareto-optimal PPE payoff vector is thus as stated in \cref{prop:Flbenchmark}.
+Because $(0,0)$ is a PPE payoff vector sustained by perpetual rejections and a public randomization device is available, the upper boundary of the PPE payoff set coincides with the upper boundary of the set of feasible and individually rational payoff vectors, $\text{co}\{(0,0), (w,\bar v), (w+r, \ubar v)\} \cap \bR^2_+$, so $G(U) = (\bar v/w)U$. \cref{fig:higheffsetfull} illustrates.\footnote{\cref{fig:higheffsetfull} also illustrates $E$.
+I characterize $E$ in the proof of \cref{prop:Flbenchmark}.} All PPE payoffs on this upper boundary, including the Pareto-optimal one, are linear combinations of the payoff vector associated with acceptance and effort and that associated with rejection, and so all PPE sustaining these payoffs involve only either acceptance with effort or rejection in each period.
+Part 2 then follows.